Dina Thanthi: History

-Dina Thanthi was established in Madurai in 1942 by S. P. Adithanar.
+Dina Thanthi was established in Madurai on 1 November 1942 by lawyer, politician and editor S. P. Adithanar.

 Circulation

 This daily newspaper is published from 16 cities in India namely Bangalore, Chennai, Mumbai, Pondicherry, Coimbatore, Cuddalore, Dindigul, Erode, Madurai, Nagercoil, Salem, Thanjavur, Tiruchirappalli, Tirunelveli, Tirupur and Vellore.
 In the second half of 2015, the newspaper has a circulation of 1,714,743.

-An international edition is printed in Dubai, United Arab Emirates for the Middle East market.
+International edition is printed in Dubai, United Arab Emirates for the Middle East market.

+Another international edition is printed at Colombo in Sri Lanka, issued along with Virakesari (Sri Lanka Tamil newspaper).

 Circulation by editions

+Awards

+In 2005, the central Government conferred the Padma Shri award to the managing director of Dinathanti, Sivanthi Adithan, for his excellent work in educating the poor.

+In order to improve the educational quality of the poor students, the daily newspaper is giving educational grants to the students who are studying in the top 3 positions in the 10th plus-2 classes.
+Tamil Nadu Scholars are honored by giving prize money and gold medal every year in C. Pa.
+Aditanar's birthday function.

 Supplements

-The various supplements that come along with Daily Thanthi are as follows:
+Various supplements also come along with Daily Thanthi, as follows:

-It also carries a special supplement and conducts programmes for students to prepare for board examinations and other competitive exams.
+It also carries a special supplement and conducts programmes for students to prepare for board and other competitive exams.